Spring in Korea | The Best Festivals, Food & Things to Do in 2022

 Weather in Korea in April

 The weather in April has a little bit of everything.
-The transition from winter to spring continues with daytime temperatures getting increasingly comfortable.
+The transition from winter to spring in Korea continues with daytime temperatures getting increasingly comfortable.
 In April, average daily temperatures in Korea range from 7 to 18°C across the country.

 Towards the end of the month, there can even be days that reach into the low 20s.
 There’s little humidity, but you can expect some rainfall.
 Keep in mind that it can still get cold in the evenings, with temperatures falling as low as 5°C, so bundle up!